 Not long ago, I realized that in among the piles of clippings reporting bizarre incidents-like one about a man in Florida who pulled out his pistol and shot himself in the leg to kill an (unidentified) bug that was crawling up it-were lots of stories about people committing art with insects.
 The clippings from art magazines and newspaper art columns indicated that the critics were taking the individual artists seriously-too seriouslybut that none had grasped the fact that each show was more than an isolated event.
-I've discovered a trend, a movement, and I'm going to claim a discoverer's privilege and name it: Bug Art.
+I've discovered a trend, a movement, and I'm going to claim a discoverer's privilege and name it:

 There are straight representations.
+Terry Winters, a New York artist, paints insects on canvas, for instance.
 Some venture further and use bug parts.
 In Beijing, Cao Yijian takes cicadas apart and reassembles them as threedimensional figures.
 In New York, Richard Boscarino uses whole (though dead) cockroaches to create what he calls still-lifes.
-In Los Angeles, Kim Abeles has made what she calls a metaphor for rush-hour traffic, in her "Great Periodic Migration," consisting partly his interests is filmmaking, and he took a course in it at N.Y.U. but found it too limiting.
+In Los Angeles, Kim Abeles has made what she calls a metaphor for rush-hour traffic, in her "Great Periodic Migration," consisting partly of cicada shells.
+A Japanese artist, Kazuo Kadonaga, has live silkworms of this particular kind of art today. entomological half, which they con- spin cocoons in wooden grids.
+The his interests is filmmaking, and he took a course in it at N.Y.U. but found it too limiting.
 In the process, he made a film that became a finalist in the student division of the Academy of Motion Picture Arts and Sciences competition.
 He used insects in that film, an experiment in macrophotography in which he filled the screen with bugs and kitchen appliances.